-In the previous examples of obtaining the median, with a small number of cases, all values could easily be listed and ordered, and the middle value obtained.
-In determining the median for data grouped into a frequency or percentage distribution, it would take too much time and effort to list all cases, order them, and determine the middle value.
+In the previous examples of obtaining the median, with a small number of cases, all values could easily be listed and ordered, and the middle value readily obtained.
+In determining the median for data grouped into a frequency or percentage distribution, it would take too much time and effort to list all cases, order them, and find the middle value.
 The notes in this section examine ways of determining the median for data that have been grouped into categories or intervals, in a frequency or percentage distribution.

 For grouped data, the median is defined in the same manner as earlier, that is, the median is the middle value of the variable, with one-half of cases less than or equal to this value and the other one-half of cases greater than or equal to this value.
-While various methods can be used to obtain the median for grouped data, the method adopted here is that of the cumulative percentage distribution.
-Cumulative percentages represent a running total of the percentage of cases.
-Once the half way point, or the cumulative percentage of fifty per cent, is reached, that is the location of the median.
+While various methods can be used to obtain the median for grouped data, the method adopted here uses the cumulative percentage distribution.
+Cumulative percentages provide a running total of the percentage of cases in each category up to the largest value in the category.
+Proceeding from the smallest value of the variable toward larger values, the median is the value of the variable where the cumulative percentage of cases first exceeds fifty per cent.